alizaysarfraz0/Arvia/README.md

 2. Secondly, after the approval the application prototype was created and the sensors needed had been mapped.

-3. The Application is a Blazor APP.
+3. The Application is a Blazor APP, it can be built and run using the command "dotnet watch run" in the terminal.

 ![Arvia Application](Images/ArviaApplication.png)